Tuning for Performance#

 .sync_on(&stream)?;

-Tradeoff: Every new combination of M, N, K, BM, BN, BK triggers a JIT recompilation.
-Use this approach when problem sizes come from a small, known set (the JIT cache makes repeated sizes free).
-Use unchecked_accesses when problem sizes vary widely and compilation overhead matters more than safety.
+The tradeoff: every new combination of const values triggers a JIT recompilation.
+Use this when problem sizes come from a small, known set — the JIT cache makes repeated sizes free.

 Memory Optimization#